AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 # Appendix A - Creature Stat Blocks

-T {{width:5px}} his section is a list of stat blocks for common creatures that inhabit the world of Sumiriku.
+T {{width:5px}}his section is a list of stat blocks for common creatures that inhabit the world of Sumiriku.
 These may be forms taken by local Druids, or the disguises of Sumiriku's Obake shapeshifters.

 ## Raccoon-Dogs